Westway Diner (Times Square NYC)

 Westway Diner Food: B

-The Westway Diner has plenty of breakfast, lunch, and dinner options.
+The Westway Diner menu has plenty of breakfast, lunch, and dinner options.
 They have all of the usual breakfast options from eggs to pancakes, and french toast.
-After a minute, I decided to order lunch and there plenty of unique options from corned beef to salad sandwiches.
+After a minute, I decided to order off the lunch menu.
+There are plenty of unique options from corned beef to salad sandwiches.
 I had no idea what I was in the mood for.

 The waiter was friendly, and our food came out quickly, but we could have used more drink refills.
 Or any drink refills.